 After we got answers from the physiologist, my husband and I began searching for the best doctor in America who understands the complexity of Lyme and biofilm.
 At that time, we knew nothing about Trichothecene and chemical toxins.
 That was about to change because by the grace of God and America Out Loud’s “The Misdiagnosed Life” show with host Beverly Butler, we found Marvin Sponaugle, M.D. of the Sponaugle Wellness Institute in Oldsmar, Florida.

-In addition to a researcher’s mind and an unsatiable thirst for knowledge, Dr. Sponaugle has personal experience.
-About a decade earlier, his daughter had become severally sick with Lyme disease and traditional antibiotic treatment and he had suffered chronic fatigue because of exposure to Trichothecene (black mold) growing, unbeknownst to him, behind the sheetrock in his hospital office.
-This combination of personal experience and an inquisitive mind have helped him pursue the connection between Trichothecene induced brain/gut toxicity to tick-born illnesses, depression, anxiety, OCD, eating disorders, drug-addiction and so many other disorders on the rise.
-He is the leading doctor in the world for advances in treatments and his creds include getting 35 people out of wheelchairs and walking again.
-That’s my kind of doctor – he is in the business of healing, not in the business of simply writing prescriptions.
+In addition to a researcher’s mind and an insatiable thirst for knowledge, Dr. Sponaugle has personal experience.
+About a decade earlier, his daughter had become severely sick with Lyme disease and traditional antibiotic treatment, and he had suffered chronic fatigue because of exposure to Trichothecene (black mold) growing, unbeknownst to him, behind the sheetrock in his hospital office.
+This combination of personal experience and a curious mind has helped him pursue the connection between Trichothecene induced brain/gut toxicity to tick-borne illnesses, depression, anxiety, OCD, eating disorders, drug addiction, and so many other disorders on the rise.
+He is the leading doctor in the world for advances in treatments, and his creds include getting 35 people out of wheelchairs and walking again.
+That’s my kind of doctor – he is in the business of healing, not in the business of merely writing prescriptions.

 Dr. Sponaugle is all about the numbers – the raw data.
 He studies 500-600 different markers in the blood and urine before the first appointment with the patient.
-Of course, we were only thinking our daughter had Lyme disease to contend with, but his research revealed far more.
+Of course, we only thought our daughter had Lyme disease to contend with, but his research revealed far more.

-She is among the 25% of the population that is genetically predisposed to not being able to detox properly from mold and tick born infections.
-The blood and urine labs indicated that she must have been exposed to Trichothecene, i.e. black mold, which compromised her liver from producing glutathione – the single most powerful antioxidant.
+She is among the 25% of the population that is genetically predisposed to not being able to detox properly from mold and tick-borne infections.
+The blood and urine labs indicated that she must have been exposed to Trichothecene, i.e., black mold, which compromised her liver from producing glutathione – the single most powerful antioxidant.